Making Hawkeye’s Costume

 As with creating any costume, I made sure to do a case study of movie stills and up-close reference photos.
 To be sure I understood the design, I drew it out.

 Believe it or not, but the purchase of fabric with the Hawkeye vest started very unconventionally.
 The perfect fabric was magically found at a local Goodwill…in the form of curtains!
 Best prices fabric ever!
+But, if you’re looking for something close online to purchase, try this link.

 The Base of the Vest

-I cut all of the pattern pieces out of the appropriate fabrics and was able to use the black jacket as a base to pin everything to in order to lay it all out.
+I cut all of the pattern pieces out of the appropriate fabrics and was able to use the black jacket as a base to pin everything in order to lay it all out.
 This allowed me to be able to easily layer things properly.
 This was especially important for the shoulder areas.

 Final details came together with the pleather piping areas on the side.
 I was able to send the pleather through the sewing machine by putting masking tape over it.
-To create the ribbing I put thick piping cord through the channels I created.
+To create the ribbing I put a thick piping cord through the channels I created.
 Then, the overlaid sections were added to make the piped areas look even better and to make it all a cohesive piece.

 The Finished Piece